dendronhq/dendron-site/vault/dendron.topic.navigation.md

 Siblings with numeric names will be sorted numerically, whereas siblings with alphabetical names will be sorted alphabetically when determining the next sibling.

+When the active note is a journal note, the sibling navigation is in chronological order (`journal.dateFormat` of `dendron.yml` needs to be the default setting `y.MM.dd` to utilize chronological navigation)

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/hierarchy.go-sibling.gif)

 ### Go Previous Sibling